 Watercolor: Methods and Techniques

 There are so many exciting and different ways to approach a watercolor painting, but what are the best applications for all of these techniques?
-In this online class, discover the limitless possibilities of this versatile medium.
-Working from both your own still-life objects, design exercises and photographs we will explore topics of color mixing, value and composition.
+Come discover the limitless possibilities of this versatile medium.
+Working from both still-life objects, design exercises and photographs we will explore topics of color mixing, value and composition.
 Learn expressive brushwork, clear vibrant glazing, lifting, masking/stencils, pour painting and spattering techniques that will give your paintings more energy and emotional impact.

 Tuition Assistance is Available

 To make our classes and workshops accessible to everyone, Fleisher offers tuition assistance every term so that everyone can join our creative community.
 We have recently streamlined the application process, making it even quicker and easier.
 Tuition assistance applications can be completed once registration is open by clicking here.
-The deadline to apply is Wednesday, Aug.
-12. Tuition assistance notifications will be sent by Wednesday, August 26.
+The deadline to apply for fall term assistance is Monday, August 29th.
+Tuition assistance notifications will be sent by Friday, September 2nd.